catgoose/do-the-needful.nvim/README.md

     - [.tasks.json JSON schema](#tasksjson-json-schema)
 <!--toc:end-->

 Neovim task runner that uses tmux windows to do the needful please.
-Task commands can be defined containing `${tokens}` which can be replaced by defined values or evaluated functions.
+Task command, cwd, and name can be defined containing `${tokens}` which can be replaced by defined values or evaluated functions.

 ## Please